cbsupport is a command-line tool that makes it easy to collect data commonly required for supporting CloudBees products.

 4. Known issues and limitations

-On CloudBees CI (CloudBees Core) on Modern Platforms, Multicluster is not supported
+• On CloudBees CI on modern cloud platforms, Multicluster is not supported

-cannot create nested directories (ie the directory you provide should be located in an existing directory). -
+• When creating the working directory, cbsupport cannot create nested directories (ie the directory you provide should be located in an existing directory).